IgorKrupenja/dotfiles/README.md

 ## Introduction

 A repository to store some of my dotfiles, settings and scripts.
-Primarily for macOS, limited Ubuntu Server support.
+Only macOS supported.

 ## Highlights